netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

       wget  https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/baremetal/citrix-k8s-ingress-controller.yaml
     ```

-    This YAML file has four sections, in which first three are for cluster role creation and service account creation.
+    This YAML file has four sections, in which the first three sections are for cluster role creation and service account creation.
 The
     last one is for Citrix ingress controller pod creation.

     * Cluster roles